Silence and alternative voices: the loss of origin/voice:

 Likewise for Swiss linguist Ferdinand de Saussure, the sign or process of signification consists of two items – the signifier and the signified.
 The signifier is the formal aspect of the sign – the sound or letters (the word) whereas the signified is the concept or the “thing itself”.
 For Saussure, signifier and signified are inseparable like the two sides of a coin.

-This is clearly evident as Susan seeks to teach Friday the “names of things’ (57) and holds up the spoon.
+This is apparent as Susan seeks to teach Friday the “names of things’ (57) and holds up the spoon.
 However, Susan cannot be sure that the word “spoon” will echo in his mind every time she flashes the object in front of him.
 “When I take the spoon from his hand (but is it truly a spoon to him, or a mere thing? – I do not know), and say Spoon how can I be sure he does not think I am chattering to myself as a magpie or an ape does” (57) As Saussure would also point out, which reflects Susan’s anxieties, the link between the signified (the thing itself) and the signifier (the name for the object) is arbitrary, that is, not fixed.

 The writer, Foe, also explains, the description of a “castaway” as applied to Cruso does not necessarily mean that one exhibits the behaviour one would assume or associate with a castaway: “I ask you to remember, not every man who bears the mark of the castaway is a castaway at heart”.
 (33)